 After the historical novel Raden Saleh written in tandem with Kurnia Effendi published, Are there your works that are in progress?
 Will your next works have a colonial history background?

-Yes, I have one novel about slavery in Batavia that is on progress.
-Accidentally it is still about colonial.
+Yes, I have one novel about slavery in Batavia that is in progress.
+Accidentally it is still about colonialism.